tguduru/tguduru.github.io/_posts/2015-12-02-Create-A-Jekyll-blog-site.md

 After choosing your theme you might need the following features in it to make it more interactive with others.

-* Navigation bar site to categorize blogs
+* Navigation bar to categorize blogs
 * Share blogs through social media.
 * Provide a way to discuss about the blog in the site.